-- xxii) Although these SOs are subject to regular, annual review by HEIW, there may, exceptionally, be an occasion where it is necessary to vary or amend the SOs during the year.
-In these circumstances, the Board Secretary shall advise the Board of the implications of any decision to vary or amend SOs, and such a decision may only be made by the Board if: - The variation or amendment is in accordance with regulation 15 of the Constitution Regulations and does not contravene a statutory provision or direction made by the Welsh Ministers; - The proposed variation or amendment has been considered and approved by the Audit and Assurance Committee and is the subject of a formal report to the Board; and - A formal notice of motion under Standing Order 5.5.14 has been given.
+- xxii) Although these SOs are subject to regular, annual review by DHCW, there may, exceptionally, be an occasion where it is necessary to vary or amend the SOs during the year.
+In these circumstances, the Board Secretary shall advise the Board of the implications of any decision to vary or amend SOs, and such a decision may only be made by the Board if: - The variation or amendment is in accordance with regulation 18 of the Membership and Procedure Regulations and does not contravene a statutory provision or direction made by the Welsh Ministers; - The proposed variation or amendment has been considered and approved by the Audit Committee [insert the name of committee established to consider audit matters] and is the subject of a formal report to the Board; and - A formal notice of motion under Standing Order 7.5.14 has been given.